maxthemillion/d3-chart-components/README.md

 - panning
 - annotation markers

 Instead of filling the chart with data on the president's approval ratings, you could just go ahead and put in time series data on electricity prices.
-Instead of re-reading the documentation on D3 each time that you want to add a title on a chart, you can now easily pass title texts as opts to the chart component.
+Instead of re-reading the documentation on D3 each time that you want to add a title on a chart, you can easily pass title texts as opts to the chart component.

+## Installation
+Install from npm:
+> npm i @maxthemillion/vued3-linechart

+Import to your main.js:
+> import app from '@maxthemillion/vued3-linechart'

 ## opts arguments
 The opts object of the Linechart component takes the following arguments: